Investor's sentiment in multi-agent model of the continuous double auction: Description of the model.

-A similar transformation occurs when bad news arrives at some moment $\theta_k$.
 Since these transformations are very explicit and occur at discrete moments of time we omit the news term in the formulas below.

 The situation resembles a random walk in a random environment.
 The functions $L(t)$ and $M(t)$ determine transition probabilities $P^{L,M}$ of $X(t)$ and expectations $E^{L,M}$ with respect to these probabilities.
 These functions are hidden parameters of the system and it is possible to conditionalize on them.
 We conditionalize instead on the exterior forces $A$ and $B$ which, through differential equations, determine the functions $L$ and $M$.
 These transition probabilities are denoted by $P^{A,B}$ and corresponding expectations are denoted by $E^{A,B}$.
 We refer to them as quenched probabilities and expectations.
 The Poisson measure on exterior forces $A$ and $B$ we denote by $P$.
-The product measure $P^{A,B}\times P$ determines averaged transition probabilities of the process $X(t)$.
+The product measure $P^{A,B}\times P$ denotes full transition probabilities of the process $X(t)$.
 The corresponding expectation we denote by $E_{X_t}$.

 Currently there is no general theory of such processes.
 They are quite different from classical Markov processes.
 It can be shown that the process defined by \ref{Kol}--\ref{mEq} has a continuum of equilibrium states.
 It also possesses an integral of motion